sailfish009/mydl_C/.github/ISSUE_TEMPLATE/questions-help-support.md

 Questions like:

-1. How to do X with detectron2?
+1. How to do X with mydl?
-2. How detectron2 does X?
+2. How mydl does X?

 NOTE:

-1. If you met any unexpected issue when using detectron2 and wish to know why, please use the "Unexpected Problems / Bugs" issue template.
+1. If you met any unexpected issue when using mydl and wish to know why, please use the "Unexpected Problems / Bugs" issue template.

-2. We do not answer general machine learning / computer vision questions that are not specific to detectron2, such as how a model works, how to improve your training/make it converge, or what algorithm/methods can be used to achieve X.
+2. We do not answer general machine learning / computer vision questions that are not specific to mydl, such as how a model works, how to improve your training/make it converge, or what algorithm/methods can be used to achieve X.